unibo-spe/spe-slides/content/10-ddd/_index.md

 ![Hexagonal architecture concept](./layered-architecture.png)

-- outer layers depend on innermost ones
+- outer layers depend on inner ones
-    + the vice versa is not true
+    + the converse is not true

 ---